cardano-foundation/CIPs/CIP-meta-assets (ERC20-like assets)/README.md

 - the minted value in the transaction (`ctx.tx.mint`) MUST NOT include any entry with `PCurrencySymbol` equivalent to the one specified in the `currencySym` field of the `Account` datum (aka. no accounts are created)

+- to prevent DoS by token spamming the output going back to the `accountManager` must have at most length 2.

 - there MUST be an output going back to the `accountManager` contract with the following properties
-    - it MUST have an entry for the `PCurrencySymbol` specified in the `currencySym` field of the `Account`
+    - it MUST have an entry for the `PCurrencySymbol` specified in the `currencySym` field of the `Account` (aka.
+NFT is preserved)
     - the output datum MUST be constructed using the `InlineDatum` constructor
     - the datum fields `credentials`, `currencySym` and `state` must be unchanged compared to the current datum.
     - the datum field `account.amount` should change based on `mint.amount` as described below.